 Zoloft and alcohol work at cross purposes.
 Zoloft, a brand name for the drug sertraline, is a selective serotonin reuptake inhibitor (SSRI) that rewires those pathways in your brain that lead to clinical depression or other mental disorders.
 Alcohol is a depressant, so it can worsen the same conditions Zoloft is working to alleviate.
 It is simply common sense that you should not take the two together.
-More than that, though, you may be putting yourself at risk if you drink while on Zoloft.
+You may be putting yourself at risk if you drink while on Zoloft.

 How Zoloft Works

 Zoloft is effective in treating the following mental health disorders: